slimbootloader/documentation/source/developer-guides/payload.rst

 ^^^^^^^^^^^^^^^^^^^

 Os Loader (Built-in)
-  A versatile linux loader implementation that boots Linux, hypervsior, Android, or ELF executable, PE executables.
+  A versatile linux loader implementation that boots Linux, hypervisor, Android, or ELF executable, PE executables.
 It supports MultiBoot specification

 Firmware Update Payload (Built-in)
   A special purpose payload to update full boot flash in a secure and fault-tolerant flow.